uw-thalesians/perceptia-servers/README.md

 To have commits and PRs for this repository appear as a link in an ADO work-item you have to use a specific syntax in your commit and PR messages.
 Read more about this proccess [here.](https://docs.microsoft.com/en-us/azure/devops/boards/github/link-to-from-github?view=vsts)

-Note, in order for ADO to know to watch for the Azure Board tag, the repository must already be selected as a connection in the [ADO prject settings.](https://dev.azure.com/uw-thalesians/Capstone%202019/_settings/boards-external-integration) Instructions for how to set this up can be found [here.](https://docs.microsoft.com/en-us/azure/devops/boards/github/index?view=vsts)
+Note, in order for ADO to know to watch for the Azure Board tag, the repository must already be selected as a connection in the [ADO project settings.](https://dev.azure.com/uw-thalesians/Capstone%202019/_settings/boards-external-integration) Instructions for how to set this up can be found [here.](https://docs.microsoft.com/en-us/azure/devops/boards/github/index?view=vsts)

 ### Commit Format